anna-filou/LGBTmyths.com/_myths/encourage-gay.md

 layout: myth
 type: Misconception
 title: If we make it acceptable to be gay, we'll encourage more kids to become gay when they grow up.
-short: This statement is based on the assumption that all kids are naturally straight and become (or choose to be) gay growing up.
+short: This statement is based on the assumption that all kids are naturally straight and can become (or choose to be) gay growing up.
 That is not the case.
-Many kids often start having crushes when they're as young as 5; some on others of the same sex. **Depictions of LGBT+ people in the media do not encourage kids to become gay, but rather validate their existing feelings, if present.**
+Depictions of LGBT people in the media do not encourage kids to become gay, but rather normalize such feelings, *if&nbsp;already&nbsp;present.*
 tags: Kids
 order: 1
 ---

-Whenever people talk about “protecting” children from being exposed to LGBT people, rarely does anyone ask themselves: what about kids who *are* LGBT? ([If you thought only adults can be LGBT, read this.](/lgbt-kids))
+Whenever people talk about “protecting” children from being exposed to LGBT people, rarely does anyone ask themselves: what about [the children who *are*&nbsp;LGBT?](/lgbt-kids)

 ## Why depictions of LGBT people in media are important